 Most of our third-party subcontractors and suppliers, including foundries that supply silicon wafers, are located in foreign countries, including China, Israel and South Korea.
 In fiscal years 2020, 2019 and 2018, 24%, 16% and 20%, respectively, of our silicon in terms of cost of wafers was supplied by a third-party foundry in China, and 11%, 11% and 14%, respectively, of our silicon in terms of cost of wafers was supplied by a third-party foundry in Israel.
 These percentages could be higher in future periods.
 While our utilization of multiple third-party foundries does create some redundancy of fabrication processes, any interruption of supply by one or more of these foundries could materially impact us.
 We maintain some amount of business interruption insurance to help reduce the risk of wafer supply interruption, but we are not fully insured against such risk.
 In addition, the U.S. government has recently announced import tariffs on goods manufactured in China.
-See the risk factor captioned "Changes in government trade policies could have an adverse impact on our business or the business of our customers, which may materially adversely affect our business by continuing to increase our costs and by making our products less competitive.
+See the risk factor captioned "Changes in government trade policies could have an adverse impact on our business of our customers, which may materially adversely affect our business operations, sales or gross margins" above.
+These tariffs, depending upon their ultimate scope, duration and how they are implemented, could negatively impact our business by continuing to increase our costs and by making our products less competitive.
 We may not be able to pass such increased costs to our customers.
 In addition, any relocation of manufacturing facilities or to using suppliers outside of China may increase our costs and could impact the global competitiveness of our products.